 Businesses that actively track reputation metrics and make data-driven adjustments see an average improvement of 0.3 stars in their ratings over 6 months, while those without measurement systems typically see no improvement or slight declines.

-You can build your dashboard using several approaches:
+You can build your dashboard a few ways:

 - Dedicated reputation management software: